-Summer activities are winding down too.
-Off of the top of my head, we have 2 Tri-It-Now events, the Manassas Christmas parade and our annual OVH Christmas Party left on 2022’s To-Do List.
+Our flurry of activities is winding down too.
+Off of the top of my head, we have the last Tri-It-Now event in October, the Manassas Christmas parade on December 2nd and our annual OVH Christmas Party left on this year’s To-Do List.

 Additional thanks to Ken, KE2N and Jason, N3JLT for setting up the temporary links between the OVH and Bluemont repeaters and then standing by in case we needed maintenance.

-Our 2nd to last Tri It Now – THE 14.06 will be this Sunday, September 18th @ 7:30 AM, @ The Freedom Aquatic and Fitness Center, Manassas.
+Our 2nd to last Tri It Now – THE 14.06 was Sunday, September 10th @ 7:30 AM, @ The Freedom Aquatic and Fitness Center, Manassas.
 This is the 14.06 triathlon which is one tenth of iron distance and consists of a triathlon, duathlon, and aquabike.
-We have 7 of the 8 volunteers needed, as I write this.
-As always, to volunteer contact Andy via e-mail firstname.lastname@example.org

 7537 Centreville Rd